How to Deploy Next.js App to AWS EC2 in Production and Set up CI/CD with Github Actions

 Yo!

-In this article, we are going through deploying a Next.js app to AWS EC2 and set up continuous integration & deployment by means of Github Actions.
+In this article, we'll be discussing how to deploy a Next.js app to AWS EC2 and set up continuous integration and deployment using Github Actions.

-Before proceeding, you will need the infrastructure ready on AWS, which can be deployed manually or by Terraform code.
-I'm skipping the infra part for the purpose of this article.
+Before proceeding, you will need to have the infrastructure ready on AWS, which can be deployed manually or by using Terraform code.
+I'll be skipping the infrastructure setup part for the purpose of this article.

-First things first, we need to ssh into the ec2 instance.
-Once you logged in, run this script to install Node.js on the machine:
+First things first, we need to SSH into the EC2 instance.
+Once you're logged in, run this script to install Node.js on the machine:

 Now you can install yarn